hmoyen/current-maps/README.md

-# Project Title

-## Branch: [Your Branch Name]

-This branch contains [brief description of the branch, e.g., "enhancements to the workspace structure, bug fixes, new features, etc."].

 ## Setup Instructions

 To set up this project, you'll need to create a conda environment and install the required packages listed in `requirements.txt`.